kladd/lux/README.md

 Clicking the `☢` icon at the left of the status bar opens it too; while the switcher is open the icon shows as `○`, and clicking it exits.

-Prefix+`f` opens the fuzzy tab finder: a popover floating over your session that lists every tab across every session, narrowing as you type a query, with a live preview of the highlighted match.
+Prefix+`f` opens the fuzzy tab finder: a popover over your session listing every tab across every session, narrowing as you type a query, with a live preview of the highlighted match.
 Move the highlight with `Ctrl-n`/`Ctrl-p` or the arrow keys; `Enter` jumps to the highlighted tab's home session, window, and tab; `Esc` cancels.

 ### CLAUDECOM

-While any tab runs Claude Code, the switcher pins a **CLAUDECOM** entry at the top: a live grid with one tile per Claude Code tab across every session, each showing its status text, home session name, tab name, and its content resized to fit the tile.
+While any tab runs Claude Code, the switcher pins a **CLAUDECOM** entry at the top: a live grid with one tile per Claude Code tab across every session, each showing status text, home session name, tab name, and content resized to fit the tile.
 Prefix+`g` jumps straight to the grid without opening the switcher.

 In the grid: move the highlight with `h`/`j`/`k`/`l` or the arrow keys (overflow rows scroll with it); `Enter` captures the highlighted tile for